DUEL COMMANDER COMPREHENSIVE RULES

-404.9.1.
-Duel Commander doesn’t use sideboards.
+404.9a Duel Commander doesn’t use sideboards.
 Players can’t have sideboard cards.
-The only cards of a Duel Commander deck are the 100 cards from the main (and only) deck, with the addition of one valid card used with companion ability.
+The only cards of a Duel Commander deck are the 100 cards from the main (and only) deck, possibly modulated by cards like companion ability does.
 The only time allowed to players between rounds is for swapping commanders (see section 507. of this document).

 500. Generic considerations